-However tempting, do not grow plants unless you are certain they are virus-free since viruses are a widespread problem with blackberries.
+However tempting, do not grow blackberry plants unless you are certain they are virus-free, as plant viruses are a widespread problem with blackberries.
 Select high quality plants from a nursery with a good reputation.

 Types of Blackberries

 (Credit to Colorado State University Extension for details on specific types of blackberries.)

 - Trailing blackberries produce vigorous primocanes (first-year vegetative cane) from the crown of the plant rather than roots.
 Second-year canes (called floricanes) produce long-shaped fruit with relatively small seeds and a highly aromatic, intense flavor.
 They are not hardy in northern climates, experiencing damage at temperatures of 13°F in mid winter, and in the 20s in late winter/early spring.

 - Erect blackberries have stiff, arching canes that are somewhat self-supporting.
 However, they are much easier to handle when trellised and pruned.
 Prune or tip primocanes in the summer to encourage branching and increase fruit production on the second-year floricanes.
 Plants can become invasive to an area as they can produce new primocanes (suckers) from their roots.